AMP Advisor Login

 These 12 credits are deducted from the allowed 15 transfer credits for students who have transferred into OSU.
-Only credits with letter grades of B (3.00) or better may be counted for graduate credit.
+Courses transferred must meet current graduate transfer credit guidelines (see the catalog for current guidelines.)
 In addition, those students in the Honors College, or in other undergraduate programs that require a thesis, may use the undergraduate thesis as a step towards completion of the master’s thesis.
 However, the undergraduate thesis would not serve as a replacement for a required master’s thesis.

 Admission to the AMP is not automatic and will be competitive with students applying directly to the graduate program.
 Students must identify a graduate advisor prior to applying to the AMP.
 Students applying to a graduate program that requires a thesis for their master’s degree must have a graduate faculty member who agrees to serve as the thesis advisor prior to application.
 For students who are completing an undergraduate thesis, this could be the student’s thesis advisor.
 For students in non-thesis master's programs, the selected graduate advisor must be willing to work with the student to guide the scheduling of required coursework and facilitate the completion of the capstone project.